Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Related Work

 \textbf{High-fidelity models.} Advanced approaches numerically compute individual loss components, including copper losses ($P_\mathrm{Cu}$), iron losses ($P_\mathrm{FE}$), permanent magnet losses ($P_\mathrm{PM}$), and mechanical dissipation~\cite{ferrari2022flux}.
 Recent data-driven work has employed accurate power measurement to train neural networks that predict instantaneous power consumption in legged robots~\cite{valsecchi2024accurate}.

 Existing energy models range from simplified proxies such as torque-squared penalties~\cite{lee2020learning,kim2024not} to computationally intensive numerical loss calculations~\cite{ferrari2022flux}.
 Building on prior actuator-aware formulations~\cite{wensing2017proprioceptive,fadini2021computational}, we propose a loss model tailored to \acp{pmsm} that captures the dominant sources of energy dissipation while remaining tractable within modern reinforcement learning simulators.
+Crucially, the resulting energy term is expressed in physical units [J], which avoids arbitrary reward scaling and allows the same coefficient to be reused across robot morphologies without retuning.
 This balance enables training of locomotion policies that are explicitly energy-efficient.